osengaa10/langGraph-clinical-trials-coordinator/clinical_trials.md

-Based on the provided medical report, the patient is a 35-year-old female with invasive ductal carcinoma, a confirmed BRCA1 mutation, and metastatic breast cancer to the brain and liver.
-She is currently on pembrolizumab and has a complete response.
+Based on the medical report provided, the patient has HER2-positive metastatic breast cancer with brain and liver involvement, and a germline pathogenic BRCA1 mutation.
+After reviewing the retrieved clinical trials, I have identified a few trials that may be relevant for this patient.

-Considering the patient's HER2+ status, PD-L1+ disease, and complete response to pembrolizumab, I would recommend the following clinical trial:

-1. **NCT04683679**: Phase II Study of Pembrolizumab and Ablative Radiotherapy With or Without Olaparib in Metastatic Triple-Negative or Hormone-Receptor Positive/Her2 Negative Breast Cancers.

-Although this trial is not specifically designed for HER2+ patients, the patient's HER2+ status and PD-L1+ disease make her a potential candidate for this trial, which investigates immunotherapy combinations.
-The trial's inclusion criteria allow for patients with ER+/HER2+ disease, and the patient's complete response to pembrolizumab suggests potential eligibility.
+1. **NCT04646759**: Fulvestrant or Capecitabine Combined With Pyrotinib in HR-positive and HER2-Positive Metastatic Breast Cancer: A Multicenter, Randomized, Phase III Study

+This trial is for patients with HR-positive and HER2-positive metastatic breast cancer, which aligns with the patient's condition.
+The trial is investigating the combination of fulvestrant or capecitabine with pyrotinib, a HER2 tyrosine kinase inhibitor.
+The patient's previous treatment with trastuzumab, ado-trastuzumab emtansine, and capecitabine/lapatinib suggests that they may benefit from a different treatment approach.

-Expected outcome: The trial aims to assess the overall response rate (ORR) to pembrolizumab + ablative radiotherapy with or without olaparib.
-The patient's complete response to pembrolizumab may indicate a favorable outcome.
+Expected prognosis outcome: The trial aims to evaluate the progression-free survival and incidence of grade 3 hand-foot syndrome in patients treated with fulvestrant or capecitabine combined with pyrotinib.

-Possible risks: The trial involves radiation therapy and olaparib, which may have associated risks such as radiation-induced toxicities and olaparib-related adverse events.
+Possible risks: The trial's exclusion criteria include patients with central nervous system metastasis and clinical symptoms, which the patient has.
+However, the patient's brain metastases have been treated with gamma knife surgery, and they are currently asymptomatic.

-Contact information:
+Contact Information:
-Atif Khan, MD - CONTACT
+Ying Wang - CONTACT
-Phone: 848-225-6334, Email: khana7@mskcc.org
+Phone: 86-20-34070870, Email: wangy556@mail.sysu.edu.cn
-Samuel Bakhoum, MD, PhD - CONTACT
+Jianli Zhao - CONTACT
-Phone: 212-639-5749, Email: bakhoums@mskcc.org
+Phone: 86-20-34070499, Email: zhaojli5@mail.sysu.edu.cn

-However, it is essential to note that this trial may not be the best fit for the patient due to the HER2+ status, and the patient's eligibility should be confirmed by the trial investigators.

-Another trial that might be of interest is:

-2. **NCT05955833**: 89Zr-DFO*-Trastuzumab PET in Patients With Gastric or Breast Cancer - a Pilot Study.

-This trial is designed for HER2+ breast cancer patients, and the patient's HER2+ status makes her a potential candidate.
-However, this trial is primarily focused on PET imaging, and the patient's current treatment with pembrolizumab may not be directly relevant to this trial.
+2. **NCT05950945**: A Phase 3b, Multicenter, Global, Interventional, Open-label Study of Trastuzumab Deruxtecan (T-DXd), an Anti-HER2-Antibody Drug Conjugate (ADC), in Subjects Who Have Unresectable and/or Metastatic HER2-low or HER2 Immunohistochemistry (IHC) 0 Breast Cancer (DESTINY-Breast15)

+This trial is for patients with HER2-low or HER2 IHC 0 breast cancer, which is not the patient's exact condition.
+However, the trial is investigating trastuzumab deruxtecan, an anti-HER2 ADC, which may be beneficial for patients with HER2-positive breast cancer.

-Expected outcome: The trial aims to assess the uptake of 89Zr-DFO*-trastuzumab in normal organs/tissues and bloodpool.
+Expected prognosis outcome: The trial aims to evaluate the time from the start of T-DXd to initiation of subsequent anticancer treatment (TTNT).

-Possible risks: The trial involves PET imaging, which is generally considered safe, but may have associated risks such as radiation exposure.
+Possible risks: The trial's exclusion criteria include patients with a history of severe hypersensitivity reactions to other monoclonal antibodies, which the patient may be at risk for given their previous treatment with trastuzumab and ado-trastuzumab emtansine.

-Contact information:
+Contact Information:
-Jelijn Knip, MD - CONTACT
+(US Sites) Daiichi Sankyo Contact for Clinical Trial Information - CONTACT
-Phone: +31 6 21 45 55 45, Email: j.knip1@amsterdamumc.nl
+Phone: 908-992-6400, Email: CTRinfo@dsi.com
+(Asia Sites) Daiichi Sankyo Contact for Clinical Trial Information - CONTACT
+Phone: +81-3-6225-1111 (M-F 9-5 JST), Email: dsclinicaltrial@daiichisankyo.co.jp

+3. **NCT05253911**: Tucatinib in Patients With Locally Advanced or Metastatic HER2-positive Breast Cancer Who Received at Least Two Prior Anti-HER2 Treatment Regimens: a Multicenter, International, Prospective, Non-interventional Study in Germany and Austria (TRACE)

+This trial is for patients with locally advanced or metastatic HER2-positive breast cancer who have received at least two prior anti-HER2 treatment regimens.
+The trial is investigating the use of tucatinib, a HER2 tyrosine kinase inhibitor, in combination with trastuzumab and capecitabine.

+Expected prognosis outcome: The trial aims to evaluate the time to deterioration of EORTC global health scale by at least 10 points.

+Possible risks: The trial's exclusion criteria include patients with contraindications according to the SmPC of tucatinib, which the patient may be at risk for given their previous treatment with trastuzumab and ado-trastuzumab emtansine.

+Contact Information:
-Hylke Sebus, MD - CONTACT
+Cathrin Hogrefe, Dr. - CONTACT
-Phone: +31 6 25 71 60 36, Email: h.j.sebus@amsterdamumc.nl
+Phone: +49761152420, Email: Trace@iomedico.com

-It is crucial to discuss these trials with the patient's treating physician and the trial investigators to determine the best course of action and confirm the patient's eligibility.
+In conclusion, while these trials may be relevant for the patient, they also come with potential risks and uncertainties.
+It is essential to carefully review the inclusion and exclusion criteria, as well as the trial's objectives and potential benefits and risks, before making a decision.